Skip to main content

 © Cyril Cosson

-Born and raised in Lausanne by a French father and a Bolivian mother, Marc was recently appointed Associate Conductor for L’Orchestre de chambre de Genève 2022-23.
-This follows his position as Artist-in-Residence of Orchestre National de Cannes for the 2021-22 season.
-Marc was Assistant Conductor at the Opéra National de Bordeaux from 2016 to 2019 where he regularly conducted opera and ballet performances, as well as symphonic concerts.
+Born and raised in Lausanne by a French father and a Bolivian mother, Marc Leroy-Calatayud held the position of Associate Conductor for L’Orchestre de Chambre de Genève for the 2022-23 season.
+This included a critically acclaimed semi-staged production of Gounod’s Romeo et Juliette with Benjamin Bernheim.
+He previously held the position of Artist-in-Residence of Orchestre National de Cannes for the 2021-22 season.
+Marc Leroy-Calatayud was Assistant Conductor at the Opéra National de Bordeaux from 2016 to 2019 where he regularly conducted opera and ballet performances, as well as symphonic concerts.
 He is a conducting fellow of the Akademie Musiktheater Heute (2018-2021) and studied conducting in Vienna and Zürich with Mark Stringer and Johannes Schlaefli.

 OSR Live